-9-5 job is ok for most people.
-The salary is on time.
-Benefits aren't bad.
-And the retirement plan makes them feel safe.
-Yeah, the job can bore (or totally suck), but most people are happy just to complain about it.
+A 9-5 job is ok for most people.
+The salary is paid on time.
+Benefits aren't bad and the retirement plan can make them feel safe.
+Yes the job can be boring, but most people are happy just to complain about it.

 Most people.
 But not you.
 Your "golden handcuffs" hurt you.
 You can't sit still at your desk.
 You can't get rid of all the creative ideas begging you to let them out and give them a chance to live.
 And you are desperate to do more.